openMVG/openMVG/src/openMVG_Samples/multiview_trifocal/README.md

 https://github.com/openMVG/openMVG/blob/master/src/openMVG/sfm/pipelines/sequential/sequential_SfM.hpp#L103
 Then we have to udpate AutomaticInitialPairChoice, ChooseInitialPair and MakeInitialPair3D

-SequentialSfMReconstructionEngine2 already have the abstraction of the mechanism to bootstrap the reconstruction -> SfMSceneInitializer
+SequentialSfMReconstructionEngine2 already have the abstraction of the mechanism to bootstrap the reconstruction -> SfMSceneInitializer \label{pierre:comment}

-So adding code in this engine could be simpler since you have to inherit and write you new SfMSceneInitializerTrifocal class
+Adding code in this engine could be simpler since you have to inherit and write you new SfMSceneInitializerTrifocal class

+5. Bootstrap GlobalSfM
-5. As I said yesterday, we could also use the trifocal solver to bootstrap some GlobalSfM Since your solver is using less points than some other solver, we could perhaps have better results (more stable, and less outliers triplets)
+Since your solver is using less points than some other solver, we could perhaps have better results (more stable, and less outliers triplets)